 AEA provides land and property purchasers with holistic and tailored services to help mitigate risk and maximise potential for improved property assets.

-If you are considering purchasing or developing a potentially contaminated site, please call the AEA team on 08 8223 3488.
+If you are considering purchasing or developing a potentially contaminated site, chat to one of our team and we can provide some advice.

 Contaminated Land Experience